phillip-keldenich/sammy/README.md

 Also place your Gurobi license file as `gurobi.lic` in the same directory as this `README.md`.

+## Building Docker image
-Build the Docker image by executing the following command in this directory:
+You need to build the Docker image yourself by executing the following command in this directory:

 ```bash
 docker build --platform linux/amd64 -t sammy .
 ```

+Unfortunately, we cannot provide a pre-built Docker image due to licensing restrictions of Gurobi;
+we are not allowed to redistribute the Gurobi shared libraries.
+This holds for SampLNS as well, which is why we opted to include a snapshot of its repository for long-term archival purposes.

+## Using the Docker image
 After building the image, run:

 ```bash